Ventricular fibrillation causes unconsciousness in seconds, and if the disorder is not rapidly treated, death follows.

 Diagnosis of Ventricular Fibrillation

 Cardiac arrest is diagnosed when a person suddenly collapses, turns deathly pale, stops breathing, and has no detectable pulse, heartbeat, or blood pressure.
-Ventricular fibrillation is diagnosed as the cause of the cardiac arrest by electrocardiography Electrocardiography Electrocardiography (ECG) is a quick, simple, painless procedure in which the heart’s electrical impulses are amplified and recorded.
-This record, the electrocardiogram (also known as an ECG)... read more (ECG).
+Ventricular fibrillation is diagnosed as the cause of the cardiac arrest by electrocardiography Electrocardiography Electrocardiography (ECG) is a quick, simple, painless medical test that measures the heart’s electrical impulses.
+During an ECG, the heart's electrical impulses are measured, amplified, and... read more (ECG).

 ECG: Reading the Waves